Road sign in galvanized steel, retroreflective vinyl surface, adhesive letters

 This crate is customized for a particular painting.
 It is L’Origine du monde (The Origin of the World), an oil-on-canvas by Gustave Courbet.
 It was painted in 1866 but was introduced to the public for the first time in 1988.
 The commission for L’Origine du monde is believed to have come from a Turkish diplomat for his personal collection of erotic pictures.
 Then it was acquired by an antique dealer and sold to a Hungarian collector who took it with him to Budapest.
 The last owner was the psychoanalyst Jacques Lacan.
 A double bottom frame was built and another picture was painted thereon.
 In 1995 it entered the collection of the Musée d’Orsay.

-Plinth with lighting through the top, 4 silicone molds, 2 polyester castings
+Light box plinth with lit top, 4 silicone molds, 2 polyester castings

 60 x 50 x 120 cm

 Little boy, Pascal Bircher was hiking in the mountains.
 He picked up a characterless stone and threw it on a rock.
 The stone broke in two and revealed the fossil of a seashell and its imprint.
-What is presented here is the cast of the fossil and its molds.
-There are several forms of mise en abyme at play here.
-But what will always remain a mystery is what was in this shell.
+What is presented here are the molds and castings of those two parts, themselves mold and casting.

 SOMETIMES, EVERYTHING IS ON THE SURFACE